andresha20/MERN-real-estate-with-auth/README.md

 # MERN-Stack-real-estate
 This basic real estate website has been built using the MERN stack.
-It includes user authentication with JWT and Google Auth, API calls, live-search, context API, custom drag and drop, among other functionalities.
+It includes user authentication with JWT and Google Auth, API calls, likes, live-search, context API, custom drag and drop, among other functionalities.
 Material-UI has been used for the styling.

 NOTE: